-Doppo le tre solite pubblicazioni in tre giorni festivi come appar nel libro delle stride fu contrato matr.io per il R.do Sr. D. Vidal Bognolo Piovan et suo, tra la sig.ra Zanetta fia del Sr. Andrea Temporin con il Sr. Camillo q.
-Isepo Calichi di Regno di Napoli tutti doi della nostra contrà, et poi subbito sposati li sop.ti nella nostra Chiesa per il sop.to Sr. Piovan, alla presenza dell’Ill.mo Sr. Paolo Ant.
-Miani fu de Sr. Jacomo della Contrà di S. Samuel et di ms. Andrea Balbi Barbier della nostra contrà, osservato prima tutti li ordini del Sacro Concilio di Trento, et sinodali.
+Doppo le tre solite pubblicazioni in tre giorni festivi come appar nel libro delle stride fu contrato matr[imon]io per il R[evern]do Sr. D. Vidal Bognolo Piovan et suo, tra la sig[no]ra Zanetta fia del S[igno]r Andrea Temporin con il S[igno]r Camillo q[uondam] Isepo Calichi di Regno di Napoli tutti doi della nostra contrà, et poi subbito sposati li sop[radet]ti nella nostra Chiesa per il sop[radet]to S[igno]r Piovan, alla presenza dell’Ill[usstrissi]mo S[igno]r Paolo Ant[onio] Miani fu de S[igno]r Jacomo della Contrà di S[an] Samuel et di ms. [messer?]
+Andrea Balbi Barbier della nostra contrà, osservato prima tutti li ordini del Sacro Concilio di Trento, et sinodali.

-In addition to registering the event, a further note reaffirming Calicchio’s religious qualifications for entering into this marriage is given separately.
+In addition to registering the event, a further note reaffirming Calicchio’s religious qualifications for entering into this marriage is provided separately.
 The priest Giovanni Battista Prelli, a canon of San Marco and piovano of the church of San Vio (also in Dursoduro) gave Calicchio absolution on 6 October.

-Of Calicchio’s life in Venice from this date forward we know , apart from the fact that hthat he worked as a tailor and that he fathered two children—Salvatore Anzolo (24 September 1651) and Camilla Cattarina (24 December 1653).
+Of Calicchio’s life in Venice from this date forward we know very little, apart from the fact that he worked as a tailor.
+He fathered two children—Salvatore Anzolo (24 September 1651) and Camilla Cattarina (24 December 1653).
+His son was baptized in the church of San Canciano [AB: S Gio Novo] on 2 October 1651.
 Camilla was baptized in the church of Sant’Antonin on 29 December 1653, five days after her birth.
-Her baptismal entry in the parish register reads
+Her baptismal entry in the parish register (Figure 1) reads

 Adì 29 Xmbre 1653

-Camilla e Cattarina fig[li]a del S[igno]r Camillo del q[uondam] Iseppo Calicchio Sartor, et della S[ign or]a Zanetta sua Consorte nata a dì 24 del corre[n]te fù battezzato da me Piovan contras[critt]o Comp[arador]e s[er] Z[an] Batt[ist]a Zaccabeati tentor stà à S. Zuane Bragora q[uondam] Troilo.
+Camilla e Cattarina fig[li]a del S[igno]r Camillo del q[uondam] Iseppo Calicchio Sartor, et della S[ign or]a Zanetta sua Consorte nata a dì 24 del corre[n]te fù battezzato da me Piovan contras[critt]o [contrafirmato?]
+Comp[rador]e s[er] Z[an] Batt[ist]a Zaccabeati tentor stà à S. Zuane Bragora q[uondam] Troilo.

+Subsequent to the birth of Camilla Cattarina, Camillo’s presence becomes impossible to follow.
+His name does not appear in the (infrequently compiled) records of the tailors’ guild or in Venetian property rolls.
+No further rites of passage are recorded in the archives of San Giovanni in Bragora, in those of the surrounding parishes (San Maria Nova, San Giovanni Novo, Sant’Antonin, San Canciano).
+Not does any note of his death occur in the records of his original parish, Sant’Agnese.

-Camillo Calicchio does not turn up in the infrequently collected records of the barbers’ guild or in Venetian tax polls.
-The records of the nearby parishes Santa Maria Nova and San Giovanni Novo include the names of many sartori.
-Salvatore was still living in 1676 and may have lived long after that date; is a lapse of evidence that the relationship between brother and sister was in any way close.
-It is possible that when was widowed (as she evidently was), was already old enough (he would have to have reached the age of 10 or more), or eventually became old enoiugh, to be of some trade (not necessarily tailoring) There is no evidence of his presence in Giovanna’s next home.
+Camillo’s son Salvatore was living in 1676 and may have lived for decades longer.
+Nothing is known of his occupation, spouse (if any), or children (if any).
+The only thing that is conspicuous is a lapse of evidence that the relationship between brother and sister was in any way close.
+It is possible that when Giovanna was widowed (as she evidently was), Salvatore was already old enough (he would have to have reached the age of 10 or more), or eventually became old enoiugh, to be apprenticed to a master of some trade (not necessarily tailoring).
+He would then have lived in the master’s house for many years.
+There is no evidence of his presence in Giovanna’s next home.

 2. Giovanna Temporini (I)